h3xduck/TripleCross/README.md

 * PIE
 * Full RELRO

+It is also prepared to work with Intel CET-compatible code.

 The module functionality can be checked using two test programs *src/helpers/simple_timer.c* and *src/helpers/simple_open.c*.
 Alternatively you may attempt to hijack any system process (tested and working with systemd).

 The module configuration is set via the following constants: